ChristopherHendrickson/MIKSEr/README.md

 ## <br> **Application Features**

 MIKSEr is a music guessing game application.
-Songs are warped in a variety of ways and it's yuor job to correctly figure out what song it is.
+Songs are warped in a variety of ways and it's your job to correctly figure out what song it is.

 <br>
 Songs are warped by either being sped up, slowed down, or cut into a very short snippet.
 The more incorrect guesses you make, the more normal the song will sound until you run out of guesses or get it right.